Karys’ Story: Innovation & Collaboration Provide “Nothing but the Best”

 The team at Children’s eased some concerns by revealing the ganglineuroma tumor was benign; however, its placement in her abdomen presented an entirely new set of challenges.
 The tumor encircled her aorta, pressed against her spine and was entangled with blood vessels.

-“It was in a very dangerous place,” said Patrick Thomas, M.D., medical director of Pediatric Surgery.
+“It was in a very dangerous place,” said Patrick Thomas, M.D., Director of Digital Innovation in Pediatric Surgery.
 “It affected not only the blood vessels to the body and the blood vessels that deliver blood to the bowel, but also impacted the kidneys.”

 To remove the tumor, Dr. Thomas and the Pediatric Surgery team collaborated with Children’s Innovation Team to 3D print much of Karys’ midsection to better understand the tumor’s placement.
 Dr. Thomas then took the imaging a step further by creating a virtual reality landscape to plan the surgical procedure.